learning-zone/javascript-basics/README.md

   };
 };

-// we can also create method in Employee's prototype:
+// we can also create method in Employee\'s prototype:
 Employee.prototype.formatSalary2 = function () {
   return "$ " + this.salary;
 };